ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

   * validation set: 1014
   * test set: 1000

-The files of split we use is downloaded from here:
+The files of split we use is downloaded from:

 https://github.com/multi30k/dataset/tree/master/data/task1  (you can also find other useful data in Multi30k)